jmberg/bup/Documentation/bup-aws.7.md

   set this to a rather large value so that request costs don't become an extra significant cost, since you'll likely need many contiguous objects (all the parts of a file, to restore a file.)

+endpoint-url = ... [optional]
+: The endpoint URL to use, especially if you don't want to use Amazon AWS S3 but something else.

 s3bucket = ... [mandatory]
 : The S3 bucket in which to store objects other than the refs file(s).